-Operating at a depleted state means lower results to you the organisation.
+Operating in a depleted state means lower results for your organisation

 And we all know lowering stress levels improved overall health.

 The world has changed and continues to change.
-We now see people choosing to work for organisations who genuinely care about their team members.
-Sick days are something you are already paying your team for and promoting your team take an actual sick day will cost you a lot less than replacing employees.
+We now see people choosing to work for organisations that genuinely care about their team members.
+Sick days are something you are already paying your team for and promoting your team takes an actual sick day will cost you a lot less than replacing employees.